gabora/visid/readme.txt

 1. please, install required toolboxes
 2. install VisID using installVisID.m from the main directory: this will add visid to the MATLAB path.
 3. run case studies (main_analysis***.m) in the case_studies folder: this scripts load the parameter estimation results from the case-study related subfolders and conduct the identifiability analysis.
 It further produces network files in the  case_studies/#problemName#/cytoscape folder.
 4. import the networks from the case_studies/#problemName#/cytoscape folder to CytoScape.
+Please find further details in the case_studies/readme.txt